themarquisdesheric/amber-health/src/pages/articles/2019-09-28-endometriosis-treatment.md

 <h2>What are the Treatment options?</h2>

 Currently there is no cure or preventative treatment for endometriosis.
 There are several treatment options available that can help in disease management.
-However, very few options actually target the disease, while most others only address the symptoms.
-Each treatment has its own benefits, limitations, and risks to consider. <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6661982/?fbclid=IwAR1ytZua-OpiBsknNROSa0ucyF3dB5ExX2IIDSFEAeFsPdru1SXW22mHZKU" target="_blank" rel="noopener noreferrer">Contemporary treatments</a> rely mainly upon the surgical removal of lesions and medical strategies that suppress estrogen or menses.
-Due to the complexity of endometriosis and its symptoms, these strategies commonly do not provide a suitable model of care for patients long term.
+However, few options actually target the disease and most only address the symptoms.
+Each treatment has its own benefits, limitations, and risks to consider. <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6661982/?fbclid=IwAR1ytZua-OpiBsknNROSa0ucyF3dB5ExX2IIDSFEAeFsPdru1SXW22mHZKU" target="_blank" rel="noopener noreferrer">Contemporary treatments</a> are based upon the surgical removal of lesions and medical strategies that suppress estrogen or menses.
+Due to the complexity of endometriosis and its symptoms, these strategies do not provide a suitable model of care for patients long term.
 While there have been efforts to define guidelines by <a href="https://www.ncbi.nlm.nih.gov/pubmed/23528916" target="_blank" rel="noopener noreferrer">various associations</a>, the best treatments for endometriosis still remain controversial and under debate.

 <blockquote class="blockquote">The current system’s inability to adequately address endometriosis pain symptoms often results in the emergence of broader functional sequela and psychological impact.
 The ability to address these broader impacts is crucial and certainly requires a more comprehensive, multidisciplinary approach to care.